anmol-maske-11/VNC_Remote_Access_for_Jetson_Nano/README.md

 Now disable the default encryption of the VNC connection.
 To do this, paste these lines on terminal and press enter:

-`gsettings set org.gnome.Vino require-encryption false`
+a. `gsettings set org.gnome.Vino require-encryption false`

-`gsettings set org.gnome.Vino prompt-enabled false`
+b. `gsettings set org.gnome.Vino prompt-enabled false`

 ###Now Reboot your nano and VNC will be enabled on your Jetson Nano